stolostron/hibernate-cronjob/README.md

-# Hibernate your Hive provisioned clusters
+# Hibernate your Hive provisioned clusters and scale cluster pools
 This repository has the source code as well as the deployment for two Kubernetes CronJobs that will Hibernate and Resume your OpenShift clusters.
+In addition, there is tooling to create CronJobs for scaling cluster pools.

 ## How this repository can be used
 There are three supported configurations you can use:
 1) Opt IN: A cluster will only be affected by the cronjob if it has the label `hibernate: true`
 2) Opt OUT: A cluster will ALWAYS be affected by the cronjob, unless it has the label `hibernate: false`
 3) Cluster Scoped: The cluster in the namespace where the cronjob is created is the only one affected by the ACTION value you choose (`hibernating` or `running`)

 ## Requirements
 - Red Hat Advanced Cluster Management for Kubernetes v2.1+
+- OpenShift `oc` command line tool installed
 - OpenShift 4.5+ clusters provisioned by ACM
 - Add the `NAMEPSPACE` parameter, pointing to where you want to run the hibernation jobs, in the `./options.env` file (Opt IN/OUT)
 ```bash